Tansey Lab Members

-Michelle Johnson is a graduate student co-mentored in the labs of Dr. Malu Tansey and Dr. Gary Miller.
+Michelle Johnson is a graduate student co-mentored in the labs of Dr. Tom Kukar and Malu Tansey.
 She received her B.A. in neuroscience and biology from Oberlin College before starting at Emory University in the Neuroscience Doctoral program.
 Previously, Michelle worked in a lab examining the role genetic variations plays in modulating a person's ability to integrate various external sensory stimuli into a coherent perceptual experience, termed multisensory integration.
-Currently, Michelle uses multiple approaches and various genetic models including Caenorhabditis elegans and mice to study how Parkinson's Disease risk genes may modulate a person's response to toxic environmental triggers.
+Currently, Michelle uses multiple approaches and various to study the role of Fused in

 Sean Kelly, Research Specialist, Sr.